 BibTex Citation Data :

-@article{Agrisocionomics26640, author = {Rini Dwi Lestari}, title = {THE IMPACT OF NON-TARIFF MEASURES ON THE DEMAND FOR INDONESIAN SEAWEED IN THE INTERNATIONAL MARKET}, journal = {Agrisocionomics: Jurnal Sosial Ekonomi Pertanian}, volume = {10}, number = {1}, year = {2026}, keywords = {Seaweed Exports; Export; NTMs}, abstract = { This study examines the determinants of Indonesia’s seaweed exports to several destination countries, including Chile, China, Denmark, Japan, Spain, and the United States, using panel data regression analysis.
-The results reveal that export volume is influenced by various factors, such as import prices, population size, per capita income of the importing countries, and non-tariff measures, specifically Sanitary and Phytosanitary (SPS) standards and Technical Barriers to Trade (TBT).
-Import prices, GDP per capita, and the implementation of SPS and TBT measures are found to negatively affect Indonesia’s seaweed export volume.
-In contrast, population growth in the importing countries has a positive and significant impact.
-Key challenges hindering Indonesia’s seaweed exports include stringent SPS requirements, food safety regulations, and product rejections due to contamination and non-compliance with import standards.
-To enhance the competitiveness of Indonesian seaweed in the global market, it is essential to improve product quality, ensure compliance with international standards, foster technological innovation, and provide targeted support to exporters. }, issn = {2621-9778}, doi = {10.14710/agrisocionomics.v10i1.26640}, url = {https://ejournal2.undip.ac.id/index.php/agrisocionomics/article/view/26640} }
+@article{Agrisocionomics26640, author = {Rini Dwi Lestari and Harianto Harianto and Amzul Rifin}, title = {The Impact of Non-Tariff Measures on Indonesian Seaweed Exports to the International Market}, journal = {Agrisocionomics: Jurnal Sosial Ekonomi Pertanian}, volume = {10}, number = {1}, year = {2026}, keywords = {export, seaweed, panel data regression, non-tariff policy, product quality}, abstract = { With the increasing global demand for seaweed and Indonesia’s position as one of the world’s largest producers, understanding the barriers to export growth has become increasingly urgent.
+This study investigates the impact of Non-Tariff Measures (NTMs) on Indonesia’s seaweed exports to six major destination countries—Chile, China, Denmark, Japan, Spain, and the United States—over the period 2012 to 2022, using annual panel data.
+A panel data regression analysis with the Random Effect Model (REM) is employed to examine the influence of various factors, including import prices, population, GDP per capita of the importing countries, and NTMs in the form of Sanitary and Phytosanitary (SPS) standards and Technical Barriers to Trade (TBT).
+The findings show that import prices, GDP per capita, and the implementation of SPS and TBT measures negatively affect Indonesia’s seaweed export volume, while population growth in the importing countries has a positive and significant impact.
+Key challenges hindering Indonesia’s seaweed exports include stringent SPS requirements, food safety regulations, and product rejections due to contamination and non-compliance with international standards.
+To improve the competitiveness of Indonesian seaweed in the global market, it is essential to strengthen product quality, comply with international regulations, promote technological inovation, and provide targeted support for exporters. }, issn = {2621-9778}, pages = {349--363} doi = {10.14710/agrisocionomics.v10i1.26640}, url = {https://ejournal2.undip.ac.id/index.php/agrisocionomics/article/view/26640} }

 Refworks Citation Data :

-This study examines the determinants of Indonesia’s seaweed exports to several destination countries, including Chile, China, Denmark, Japan, Spain, and the United States, using panel data regression analysis.
-The results reveal that export volume is influenced by various factors, such as import prices, population size, per capita income of the importing countries, and non-tariff measures, specifically Sanitary and Phytosanitary (SPS) standards and Technical Barriers to Trade (TBT).
-Import prices, GDP per capita, and the implementation of SPS and TBT measures are found to negatively affect Indonesia’s seaweed export volume.
-In contrast, population growth in the importing countries has a positive and significant impact.
-Key challenges hindering Indonesia’s seaweed exports include stringent SPS requirements, food safety regulations, and product rejections due to contamination and non-compliance with import standards.
-To enhance the competitiveness of Indonesian seaweed in the global market, it is essential to improve product quality, ensure compliance with international standards, foster technological innovation, and provide targeted support to exporters.
+With the increasing global demand for seaweed and Indonesia’s position as one of the world’s largest producers, understanding the barriers to export growth has become increasingly urgent.
+This study investigates the impact of Non-Tariff Measures (NTMs) on Indonesia’s seaweed exports to six major destination countries—Chile, China, Denmark, Japan, Spain, and the United States—over the period 2012 to 2022, using annual panel data.
+A panel data regression analysis with the Random Effect Model (REM) is employed to examine the influence of various factors, including import prices, population, GDP per capita of the importing countries, and NTMs in the form of Sanitary and Phytosanitary (SPS) standards and Technical Barriers to Trade (TBT).
+The findings show that import prices, GDP per capita, and the implementation of SPS and TBT measures negatively affect Indonesia’s seaweed export volume, while population growth in the importing countries has a positive and significant impact.
+Key challenges hindering Indonesia’s seaweed exports include stringent SPS requirements, food safety regulations, and product rejections due to contamination and non-compliance with international standards.
+To improve the competitiveness of Indonesian seaweed in the global market, it is essential to strengthen product quality, comply with international regulations, promote technological inovation, and provide targeted support for exporters.

 Article Metrics: